vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 ]
 ```

-### Signed JSON message [WIP]
+### Signed JSON message
-JSON messages.
-What they lack is the same verification path as the signed message data source.
+Signed JSON messages are an alternative to using Signed Message Data Sources, which are best used for off-chain prices.
+Some markets need data other than prices, and for that flexibility Vega also supports arbitrary JSON messages, signed by a Vega key.
 Data from these types is only as reliable as the Vega public key that publishes the data, whereas signed message data sources have signed data.
-The advantage is that the format is less rigid than signed messages.
-Any properties can be specified.
+The advantage is that the format is less rigid than signed messages: any properties can be specified, including strings, booleans or non-price numbers.

 The data sourcing framework takes in these JSON messages and presents them similarly to the other data formats: